michaelb/michaelb/README.md

 # Contact & about me
  I am a French CS & math student looking around for new technology to learn about !
 The type of guy who likes to listen and ends up knowing a little bit of everything.
 I love to tinker with stuff, be it software or hardware, and the challenges that come with designing stuff from ground zero & foresee future development.

+Hobby-wise, I am into tech, RC planes, sailing and music.

 What else is left to say?
 You'll know when we meet

 📫 You can contact me on [Facebook](https://www.facebook.com/profile.php?id=100018309552750), via <a href="mailto:michael.bleuez2@gmail.com"> email</a> or on  [LinkedIn](https://www.linkedin.com/in/michael-bleuez-b2b737190/).